An Ultimate Guide to WhatsApp Business API Pricing

 The average cost per message in Brazil is US$ 0.04.

-WhatsApp Business API pricing in Argentina
+WhatsApp API pricing in Argentina

 With over 40 million active WhatsApp users in Argentina, the WhatsApp Business API has been widely adopted in Argentina.